k06a/DeluxeInjection/README.md

 ```

 This all will be done after calling this:

 ```objective-c
 [DeluxeInjection injectLazy];
 ```

 #### Force injection

-You can inject any class property you want ether without `DIInject` specification using `forceInject:`:
+You can force inject any property of any class even without `DIInject` specification using `forceInject:` method:

 ```objective-c
 @interface TestClass : SomeSuperclass